Contents:

 History of the Coin

 The 1972 Lincoln coin is part of a long tradition of one-cent coins in the United States.
-Introduced in 1909 to honor Abraham Lincoln’s 100th birthday, these pennies replaced the Indian Head cent.
-Designed by Victor David Brenner, the obverse featured Lincoln’s profile.
+It was introduced in 1909 to honor Abraham Lincoln’s 100th birthday and replaced the Indian Head cent.

-In 1959, a year before the 1960 pennies were minted, the reverse design shifted to show the Lincoln Memorial, commemorating Lincoln’s 150th birthday.
-This design, crafted by Frank Gasparro, was used until 2008.
+In 1959, a year before the 1960 pennies were minted, the reverse design shifted to show the Lincoln Memorial.
+This design was crafted by Frank Gasparro and used until 2008.

 Design Features

 The design was sculpted by Victor David Brenner.
 The obverse of the coin features a right-facing profile of President Abraham Lincoln.
-Brenner’s depiction of Lincoln is both dignified and reflective as a unifying leader during the Civil War.
 Surrounding the portrait are the inscriptions “IN GOD WE TRUST” at the top, “LIBERTY” to the left, and the date “1972” to the right.
-On coins minted in Denver and San Francisco, the “D” or “S” mintmark appears just below the date.
+On coins minted in Denver and San Francisco, the “D” or “S” mintmark appears below the date.

-The reverse of the coin, introduced in 1959 to replace the wheat ears design, shows the Lincoln Memorial.
+The reverse of the coin shows the Lincoln Memorial.
 This change was made to honor the 150th anniversary of Lincoln’s birth.
 The Memorial features its columns, steps, and even a tiny engraving of Lincoln’s statue at its center, visible under magnification.
-Surrounding the Memorial are the inscriptions “UNITED STATES OF AMERICA” at the top and “E PLURIBUS UNUM” just beneath it.
-The denomination, “ONE CENT,” is displayed at the bottom.
+Surrounding the Memorial are the inscriptions “UNITED STATES OF AMERICA” at the top and “E PLURIBUS UNUM” beneath it.
+The denomination, “ONE CENT,” is at the bottom.

 Errors and Variants

-Collectors are particularly drawn to the 1972 penny error list with pictures because of the variety of errors.
+Collectors explore the 1972 penny error list with pictures because of the variety of mistakes.
 Here are the most significant ones:

 1. 1972 Double Die Penny

-One of the most sought-after varieties is the 1972 double die penny, where the obverse lettering and date show clear doubling.
-This error increases the coin's value, especially in higher grades.
+One of the most sought-after varieties is the double die penny, where the obverse lettering and date show clear doubling.
+This error increases the value, especially in higher grades.

 Philadelphia struck nearly 3 billion pennies without a mint mark.
-While most are common, errors such as 1972 penny double die and 1972 penny double rim error examples are prized.
+While most are common, errors such as the 1972 penny double rim error and DDO examples are prized.

 3. 1972 D Penny Errors

 The Denver mint produced over 2.6 billion pennies.
-While most are worth their face value, the 1972 D penny error list includes re-punched mint marks and other imperfections.
+Most specimens are worth their face value, but the 1972 D penny error list with pictures also includes re-punched mint marks and other imperfections.

 With a smaller mintage, the 1972 penny S is collectible for the proof-like quality.
 Errors such as doubled dies and planchet flaws are notable, often appearing in the 1972 S penny error list with pictures for easier identification.